Last Updated on July 13, 2021

 While there are undoubtedly some similarities, there are also a number of pretty important differences that homeowners should consider, too.

-But first, let’s go over exactly how each house type is defined.
+We will go over exactly how each house type is defined and get into some key differences and similarities.

 What Is A Single Family Home?

 Single-family homes are houses that are free-standing and not attached to any other homes.
-They can either have a front attached, or rear detached garage and they’re also sometimes called laned homes because you enter the garage through a rear lane, or alleyway.
+Generally, they can either have a front attached garage, or rear detached garage and they’re also sometimes called laned homes because you enter the garage through a rear lane, or alleyway.

 So, how do single-family homes and duplexes vary, and which one’s the better choice for you, your family and your lifestyle?

-The duplex homes that our team here at Lincolnberg Master Builder build range from roughly 1200 – 1800 square feet, and you will find that across many Edmonton home builders that this is generally true.
+The duplex homes that our team here at Lincolnberg Master Builder build are two-storey, range from roughly 1,200 – 1,800 square feet, and you will find that across many Edmonton home builders that this is generally true.

 Conversely, single-family homes will typically start with slightly larger floor plans and can range more widely, typically between 1400 – 2500 square feet.

-In Edmonton, you will find that you can typically purchase a duplex starting in the $300s to somewhere around the $380s, whereas single-family homes see both a higher starting price point and wider range, from the low to mid $300s to $550s and beyond.
+You will find that you can typically purchase a duplex home in Edmonton starting in the mid $300k’s to the low $400ks, whereas single-family homes see both a higher starting price point and wider range, from the low to mid to upper $300k’s up to $550k’s and beyond.
+If you’re looking for a lower price point you can consider a townhome or an apartment-style condominium.
+Learn more about the this home-style here.

 While those who live in apartments are surely familiar with the way sound can travel between walls, people living in both duplexes and single-family homes generally don’t have to worry about noise disturbances.